Trilogy of Terror: Story 2: Millicent and Therese

+Story 3: Amelia

 Amelia lives alone in a high-rise apartment building.
-She returns home after a fateful shopping spree carrying a package containing a wooden fetish doll, crafted in the form of a misshapen aboriginal warrior equipped with nasty, pointed teeth and a spear.
-A scroll comes with the doll, claiming that the doll contains the actual spirit of a Zuni hunter named "He Who Kills", and that the gold chain adorning the doll keeps the spirit trapped within.
-As Amelia makes a call to her mother, we learn that she suffers from her mother's overbearing behavior.
-Amelia struggles to justify her independence and cancels their plans for the evening by claiming she has a date.
-As Amelia leaves the room, we see the Zuni doll's golden chain suddenly fall off.
+When Amelia tells her overbearing mother she is cancelling their evening plans in order to see her anthropologist boyfriend on his birthday, and that she bought him a wooden fetish doll in the form of a misshapen aboriginal warrior with pointed teeth and a spear, her mother hangs up.
+A scroll with the doll claims that the gold chain adorning the doll keeps the spirit of a Zuni hunter named "He Who Kills" trapped within.
+As Amelia leaves the room, the gold chain falls off.

-Later, Amelia is preparing dinner, using a carving knife.
-She enters the darkened living room, and realizes the doll is not on the coffee table.
-Amelia hears a noise in the kitchen and when she investigates, the knife is missing.
-Returning to the living room, she is suddenly attacked by the doll, which stabs at her ankles viciously.
-She attempts to flee, but the doll chases her around the apartment.
-In the bathroom, Amelia envelops the doll in a towel and attempts futilely to drown it in the bathtub.
-She later traps it in a suitcase, but the doll begins cutting a circular hole through the top of suitcase with the butcher knife, but Amelia manages to stab it back into the suitcase.
-Thinking it might be dead, she slowly opens the case up, only to have it leap out and latch its teeth onto her arm.
-After managing to get it off her arm by smashing it into one of her lamps, it then latches onto her neck, but Amelia manages to detach it and hurl the doll into the oven where it catches fire.
-She holds the oven door while she listens to the doll howling and screaming as it burns and, while black smoke billows out, she waits until the screaming eventually stops.
-Opening the oven to ensure that the doll is "dead", she is struck by some force that pushes her backward and from which she emits a blood-curdling scream.
+Later, Amelia realizes the doll is not where she left it.
+Amelia hears a noise in the kitchen and finds a carving knife is missing.
+Returning to the living room, she is attacked by the doll, which stabs at her ankles and chases her around the apartment.
+Amelia envelops the doll in a towel and attempts to drown it in the bathtub.
+She later traps it in a suitcase.
+The doll begins cutting a hole through the suitcase with the knife, but Amelia stabs it with a screwdriver.
+Thinking it might be dead, she opens the case.
+It leaps out and sinks its teeth into her arm.
+After getting it off by smashing it into a lamp, she hurls the doll into the oven.
+She holds the oven door while the doll howls and screams as it burns.
+When the howling stops, she opens the oven to ensure that the doll is dead, and emits a blood-curdling scream.

-At some point after that, the audience sees Amelia (from behind) place another call to her mother.
-In a calm, controlled voice, she apologizes for her behavior during the previous call, and invites her mother to come over.
-She then rips the bolt from her front door and crouches down low in an animalistic manner, carrying a large carving knife.
-She is now seen frontally, stabbing at the floor with the weapon, grinning ferally and revealing the horrific teeth of the Zuni fetish doll, whose spirit now inhabits her body.
+Amelia later calls her mother and invites her to come over.
+She then rips the bolt from her front door and crouches down in a primitive manner, carrying a large carving knife with which she repeatedly stabs at the floor.
+She awaits her mother, grinning and revealing the teeth of the Zuni fetish doll, whose spirit now inhabits her body.